Rust-Modding-Community/rmc-docs/docs/best-practices/plugin-structure.md

 ---
 sidebar_position: 2
 description: A well-structured plugin follows a logical order, making it easier to read, maintain, and extend.
-Below is the recommended structure for organizing your Rust plugin.
+tags:
+  - guide
 ---

 # Plugin Structure